-The research-based 'Professional Research Doctorate on the Competitive Behaviour of Small Organizations', or DRes, is expected to address a very specific, much needed, and purposely narrow area of research focus, and through applying a powerful mixed-methods research methodology that is based on Grounded Theory and that runs on MCAST's MAXQDA platform.
-It will focus on building usable, substantive theories for small organizational behaviour, using the grounded theory method of enquiry.
+The research-based 'Professional Research Doctorate on the Competitive Behaviour of Small Organizations', or DRes, addresses a very specific, much needed, and purposely focused area of research through applying a powerful mixed-methods research methodology that is based on Grounded Theory and that runs on MCAST's MAXQDA platform.
+It focuses on building usable, substantive theories for small organizational behaviour, using the grounded theory method of enquiry.
 It looks towards understanding the patterns of decision-making behaviours, and best-practice models adopted, in both business-oriented small firms and in non-profit oriented small organizations.